 Tip: People who misspell this one may be thinking of defendant, which does end in –ant (although the –ant in defendant is also pronounced [ent].)
 Note the final syllable in dependent: de-pen-dENT.

-14 Responses to “10 Words Often Misspelled in Business Correspondence”
+14 thoughts on “10 Words Often Misspelled in Business Correspondence”

 My own mnemonic for accommodate is: ‘Accommodate one more m in the word’.
 ‘Don’t be embarrassed, by missing out the double r and double s in the word.’
 And, ‘harass has an ass’!